TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Teaching English in Africa: Volunteer Opportunities Abound

-Author with first-year English students in Namibia
+Author with a group of first-year English students in Namibia, Africa.

-The author with a group of first-year English students in Windhoek, Namibia.
+Susan with first-year English students in Namibia.

 Volunteer English teachers are in high demand in most African countries.
 These positions are ideal for people of all ages, from recent college graduates to retirees seeking meaningful opportunities to use their knowledge and experience.